thomis/db_meta/README.md

 ## Is it production ready?

 Well, I would not say, but I am using it already for my database development work where the gem covers my needs.
 Be careful and check carefully.
-Please create an issue when you think that someting is work or missing.
+Please create an issue when you think that someting is wrong or missing.

 ## Installation
 via Gemfile